Code-Nit-Whit/OpenAsarPlus/README.md

 ## Config
-You can configure OpenAsar by clicking the "OpenAsar..." version info in the bottom of your settings sidebar, which will open the config window.
+You can still configure OpenAsar like before by clicking the self-named option in the settings menu sidebar.